daisyUniverse/TwitFix/readme.md

 Using the `/info/<video-url>` endpoint will return a json that contains all video info that youtube-dl can grab about any given video

 Using `/other/<video-url>` will attempt to run the twitter embed stuff on other websites videos - This is mostly experimental and doesn't really work for now

+Advanced embeds are provided via a `/oembed.json?` endpoint - This is manually pointing at my server in `/templates/index.html` and should be changed from `https://fxtwitter.com/` to whatever your domain is